-- We discovered a total of 39 date ideas in or near Asheboro, North Carolina, including 33 fun or romantic activities in nearby cities within 25 miles like High Point, Greensboro, Seagrove and Lexington.
+- TripBuzz found 36 things to do with kids in or near Asheboro, North Carolina, including 28 fun activities for kids in nearby cities within 25 miles like High Point, Greensboro, Seagrove and Thomasville.

 Home to 1,600 specimens from more than 225 different species, the North Carolina Zoo attracts each year more than 700,000 visitors from across the country.
 It organizes special events, such as The Bear Necessities and The Boo at the Zoo.